runck014/cartography_and_geovisualization_course/part2_materials/03_javascript_remote_data_loading.md

 # API Calls with JavaScript

 We'll look at three examples.
 The first is using the async/await syntax.
 This is the newest approach and provides a wrapper around the second, older promises approach relying on .then() chaining.
-The third approach will be using third party packages, namely ArcGIS JavaScript SDK and Leaflet.
+The third approach will be using third party packages, namely ArcGIS JavaScript SDK and D3.

 Importantly, everything we'll consider here is intended to be executed in the browser.
 If you're working server-side, different approaches are available.